Ejhfast/docs/en-us/node/network-protocol.md

    |0\|1|length|uint8|length of data(Specific circumstances will be omitted)|
    |length|Data|uint8[length]|external data|

-   Sometimes the transaction will contain some data for external use, these data will be placed in the transaction feature field.
+   Sometimes the transaction will contain some data for external use, these data will be placed in the transaction attributes field.

-   Each transaction feature has different usages:
+   Each transaction attribute has different usages:

    |Value|Name|Description|
    |---|---|---|